zeroseven/z7_countries/README.md

 ## SEO:

 There’s no need to worry here.
 Aside from the URLs, the hreflang as well as the lang attribute of the page are getting altered.
-This way, the search engines find a perfectly fine identifiable and correct country variaton.
+This way, the search engines find a perfectly fine identifiable and correct country variation.
 To put it simple: there will be no duplicate content complaints.

 ### Examples for hreflang tags: